efranke22/nick-erin-capstone/README.md

 # Introduction

 When raising a child, parents go through lots of stress to keep their children safe and healthy.
-From using carseats to getting children vaccinated to working on speech and mobility development and beyond, parents have a lot on their plate.
+From using car seats to getting children vaccinated to working on speech and mobility development and beyond, there is a lot to think about.
 But one thing that may be overlooked in providing safe and healthy environment for a child is lead.
 Lead in paint, soil, air, or water is invisible to the naked eye and has no smell (“Prevent Children’s Exposure to Lead” 2021).
 However, children can be exposed to lead in a variety of manners, including swallowing